 Bret Shaw is Environmental Communication Specialist for University of Wisconsin-Extension and an associate professor in the Department of Life Sciences Communication at the University of Wisconsin-Madison.
 He focuses on planning, implementing and evaluating social marketing campaigns dealing with natural resource management issues such as water quality, land use and environmental conservation.
 He teaches courses on social marketing, environmental communication, and science communication.

-Shaw received his Ph.D. in the School of Journalism and Mass Communication at UW–Madison, where his teaching and research experience related to strategic communication.
+Shaw received his Ph.D. in Mass Communication at UW–Madison, where his teaching and research experience related to strategic communication.
 After completing his graduate work, he worked as a market research manager in the technology industry in California.

 Shaw has published in a diverse range of peer-reviewed journals including Society and Natural Resources, Journal of Environmental Psychology, Science Communication, Conservation Biology, Environmental Management, Social Marketing Quarterly, Lake and Reservoir Management, Energy Policy, Politics and the Life Sciences, Journal for the Study of Religion, Nature & Culture, Human Dimensions of Wildlife, American Behavioral Scientist, and Public Understanding of Science, among others.